harvard-hbs/rag-example/README.md

 ## Testing Retrieval

-The goal is to have the indexed documents searched as part of the the LLM interaction, but you can also see how various queries match against your document store using code like this:
+The eventual goal is to have the indexed documents searched as part of the the LLM interaction, but you can also test how various queries match against your document store.
+Here is some example code:

 ```
 from langchain.embeddings import HuggingFaceEmbeddings